The Spikes Gang: Plot

-Harry Spikes (Lee Marvin) is an aging bank robber of the fading Old West.
-Injured and near death, he is found and mended back to health by three impressionable youths who are lifelong friends—Wil (Gary Grimes), Tod (Charles Martin Smith), and Les (Ron Howard).
-They refuse any payment from Spikes for their efforts, and when he's healed he leaves saying he won't forget their kindness.
-Later, after enduring a beating from his father, and encouraged by Spikes's reminiscences of the good life, Wil decides to run away from home seeking excitement and easy living, and the other 2 boys decide to follow.
+Harry Spikes is an aging bank robber of the fading Old West.
+Injured and near death, he is found and mended back to health by three impressionable youths who are lifelong friends—Wil Young, Tod Hayhew, and Les Richter.
+They refuse any payment from Spikes for their efforts, and when he's healed, he leaves saying he won't forget their kindness.
+Later, after enduring a beating from his father Abel, and encouraged by Spikes's reminiscences of the good life, Wil decides to run away from home seeking excitement and easy living, and the other 2 boys decide to follow.

 The three boys eventually make it to a Texas town, hungry and despondent, and in a moment of inspiration attempt to rob a bank.
 In the process Tod accidentally kills a man, and Les drops all the money, but they manage to escape and cross the Rio Grande into Mexico.

 Arriving in the Mexican town of Piedras Negras penniless and unable to find any work, Wil pawns his grandfather’s antique watch for $10, enough to buy them a meal.
 That night, they attempt to steal the watch back, but stumble right into the sheriffs office, and land in jail.

-After suffering in jail for 8 weeks, they happen to glance out the window and see Spikes and call him over.
+After suffering in jail for 8 weeks, the three boys happen to glance out the window and see Spikes and call him over.
 Good to his word, Spikes bribes the jailer, buys them baths, food and drink before saying his goodbye.
 He also tells them the man they killed was a state senator, and they now each have a bounty of $1500 on them, dead or alive.
 The boys stay in Mexico and attempt to go 'straight' working a succession of menial jobs, before again coming across Spikes who offers to take them into his "gang."

 They plan a bank robbery back in the US, with Spikes first testing their mettle on a dry run in the Mexican bank.
-Crossing the border they camp out outside the town and are come upon by an old man who has deduced their plan and wants into the gang.
+Crossing the border they camp out outside the town and are come upon by Billy Blanco aka Kid White, an old man who has deduced their plan and wants into the gang.
 When Spikes tells him no, he attempts to badger the boys into a gunfight to prove his worth, and Wil accidentally shoots him dead.